SeisComP/main/apps/python/descriptions/scmssort.rst

 Applications to miniSEED records:

-* Sort records by time, e.g. for playbacks.
+* Sort records by time, e.g., for playbacks.
 * Remove duplicate records from files and clean waveform archives.
 * Filter data records, i.e. keep or remove them, based on